 Payment of Rates: you may choose the amount you wish to pay up to the balance due (minimum payment £1).
 Enter your email address if you would like an email confirmation of your payment.

 Contact details: if you have switched to digital but change your phone/email please update your details online.

-Use this form to make a Subject Access Request about rates information.
+Use this form to make a Subject Access Request (rates) about rates information.

 The Rates (Jersey) Law 2005 may be viewed at